kelsangt/Lets-Be-Friends/README.md

 In addition, this project will include:
-- An instructions window that will explain the game and the rules of the game
+- An instructions portion that will explain the game and the rules of the game
-- Animations for the pets
+- Animations for the decisions choices
 - A README

 # Wireframe